Bacteria and Health Safety

 Is the river safe for boating or swimming?
 OARS is attempting to answer this with our E. coli bacteria monitoring program.
 Bacteria and other pathogens can enter the rivers from leaking sewers or septic systems, storm-water runoff, or wildlife or dog waste.
 The EPA has linked high levels of E. coli (an indicator bacteria) in swimming water to high rates of gastro-intestinal illness.

-This map shows our sampling locations with color-coded 2019-2022 results.
-For more detailed results, check out the data and charts from 2022.
+This map below shows our sampling locations with color-coded 2019-2023 results.
+For more detailed results, check out the data and charts from 2023.

 This work was possible because of grants from the Greater Lowell Community Foundation, the Wild & Scenic River Stewardship Council, and donations from OARS members.